SJSUFall2019-CMPE272/Tara-A-place-where-talent-meets-opportunity/README.md

 4. Technology stack: <br />
 We'll use Kafka Streams to ingest RSS feeds from major international publications and apply sentiment analysis on the incoming stream of news stories to classify them as positive or negative.
-For performing sentiment analysis, we'll use either public NLP APIs or develop a custom model using NLTK.
+For performing sentiment analysis, we'll use either public NLP APIs or develop a custom model using BERT NLP pre-trained models.
 The news feed will be displayed on a web portal which can be refreshed to publish the incoming stories.
 In order to adhere to the best practices, we'll design the application with a microservice oriented architecture in mind.
 If possible, we'll also develop a custom Kubernetes Operator and a Custom Resource to automate and seamlessly update and deploy our application.